The framework. Thinking Christian, living with uncompromising faith.

-The Christian first Framework
+the thinking Christian Framework

 1